 »With my work for the Schöpflin Foundation, I want to contribute to a Europe of pluralism and diversity, in which all citizens and residents can experience and live true participation and transnational democracy.«

-Anna Häßlin heads the programme areas Migration & Integration and Backbone & Relations.
+From 2017 to 2022 Anna Häßlin has headed the program area Migration & Integration and, since 2022, the program area Backbone & Relations.
 Before joining the Schöpflin Foundation, she was the managing director of an NGO that develops life perspectives with and for young refugees with uncertain residence status and of a non-profit association that organises international youth encounters in Europe.
 Anna has been volunteering for years in asylum and residence counselling, international youth work and self-governing structures.
 She has a diploma in business administration.